Corallus-Caninus/Rattus/README.md

 0/Insert: hold for fast movement

-./Del: toggle right or left click
+./Del: toggle hold on right or left click (click to toggle out)

-+: toggle hold for left or right
++: right click

 Rattus is under active development.